What is enhanced recovery after surgery?

 The surgical team will closely watch your fluid levels during the surgery to keep you well hydrated.

-What can you expect after your surgery?
+What can you expect after surgery?

 The doctor or nurse will encourage you to get up and walk as soon as you can.
 The more you can move, or at least sit up in a chair, the better.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.